Inumbratus/Inumbratus.github.io/index.md

 layout: default
 ---
 ##### Portfolio - Mitchell Lynn
+Last Update: 6/2024

 # Who am I?

 I'm a Programmer, or "Software Engineer" if we're being fancy.
 I started programming in 2019, and so as of writing this have 5 years of experience in the field.
-I completed a Diploma and Bachelor's degree of Game Development at SAE Sydney, which took 2 years, and then worked for Spectre Studios, before it was acquired by
+I completed a Diploma and Bachelor's degree of Game Development (Programming) at SAE Sydney, which took 2 years, and then worked for Spectre Studios, before it was acquired by
 Virtually Human Studios (VHS), then at Fenix Studios, which was formed from many of the people who made up Spectre Studios originally.

 ## Experience